Print this topic

 One in five rangatahi (young people) is affected by a mental health problem.

-Depression is the most common mental health problem, and it often begins in adolescence or early adulthood.
+Depression is the most common mental health problem.
+It often begins in adolescence or early adulthood.

 Depression is different from day-to-day sadness.
-It's normal to feel sad sometimes in response to hard situations in life.
-Depression is when the sadness takes over and doesn't go away.
+It is normal to feel sad sometimes in response to hard situations in life.
+Depression is when the sadness takes over and does not go away.

 Depression can be a serious illness.
 You might find it hard to do everyday things like going to school or work or seeing friends.
 You might stop wanting to do things you usually enjoy.
 Sometimes being depressed can make you irritable or angry.